 I left the Shenipsit and followed the green blazed trail north through the park.
 Much of the path here used to be paved, and its clear it used to be an access road of some sort.
 It’s wide and fairly level, but also very pleasant to walk – especially in early fall just as the leaves were beginning to change.

 There are some ups and downs, but nothing too drastic and I found myself sort of just lost in a fog of early autumn beauty.
 Everyone loves their red maple leaves, but I’ve always been partial to the yellows of birches and beaches.
 There’s an area of low-lying land that I’m sure is rather wet in non-drought conditions, but the green trail is only about a third of a mile long once into the park proper.

 At the far northern end of the park, the green trail reconnects with the blue-blazed Shenipsit which allows for a nice loop hike back to the parking lot.
-While there are some part of the S’nip on top of cliffs, this is a nice introductory hike for kids.
-(The loop in Bolton Notch State Park is as well, just a little bit more difficult.)
+While there are some parts of the S’nip on top of cliffs, this is a nice introductory hike for kids.
+(The southern loop in Bolton Notch State Park is as well, just a little bit more difficult.)

 However, instead of simply heading back, I was curious about some clear trails that spoke off of the green trail towards its northern end.
 While not blazed, they are easy to follow and frequently traversed.